Last Updated: February 2025

 How do we continue the discussion?

 Discussions can and should continue on the mailing list.
-We will also set up a Matrix channel for the initiative to assist in lighter-weight discussions.
+We have a Slack channel for the initiative to assist in lighter-weight discussions.

 How can we help now?